A guide to switching energy provider

 Visit a price comparison website

 A good place to start is a price comparison site.
 There are plenty out there so make sure you use an Ofgem accredited one.
-Click here for a list.
+Click here for more details.

 It’s worth getting quotes from two or three different comparison sites to make sure you get the best deal.